jdcloudcom/en/documentation/Marketplace/Marketplace/ISV/ISV-Enter/Management-Practices.md

 (4) Register service information.
 The service provider shall truthfully register the service personnel, service time, and service warranty period;

-(5) Sign the Agreement for the Move-in of JD Cloud Marketplace service provider and the attachments (the consignment agency service provider must also sign the Marketplace Commission Consignment Cooperation Agreement);
+(5) Sign the Agreement for the Move-in of JD Cloud & AI Marketplace service provider and the attachments (the consignment agency service provider must also sign the Marketplace Commission Consignment Cooperation Agreement);

 (6) Pay the deposit for move-in.
-Pay the deposit for move-in according to the deposit rules released by JD Cloud;
+Pay the deposit for move-in according to the deposit rules released by JD Cloud & AI;

 1. The collection of deposit.
 Before service provider move-in, it is necessary to charge a certain amount of deposit according to the price of goods and the qualification of the service provider;

 2. The deduction of the deposit.
-When there is violation or refund of the service provider, JD Cloud has the right to deduct the amount in the deposit to pay the customer;
+When there is violation or refund of the service provider, JD Cloud & AI has the right to deduct the amount in the deposit to pay the customer;

 3. Top up the deposit.
 When the deposit is insufficient, the service provider needs to top up the deposit within 3 working days.
-If the deposit is not paid, JD Cloud will first deduct the deposit in the next period of settlement fund to top up the deposit.
-If the deposit cannot be topped up, all the display rights in the JD Cloud Marketplace will be closed, including shop, until the deposit is topped up;
+If the deposit is not paid, JD Cloud & AI will first deduct the deposit in the next period of settlement fund to top up the deposit.
+If the deposit cannot be topped up, all the display rights in the JD Cloud & AI Marketplace will be closed, including shop, until the deposit is topped up;

 4. Add the deposit.
-If there is more than 2 deposit deductions accumulated within 12 months, JD Cloud has the right to request the service provider to add RMB 10,000 of deposit in the next year.
+If there is more than 2 deposit deductions accumulated within 12 months, JD Cloud & AI has the right to request the service provider to add RMB 10,000 of deposit in the next year.

-(6) Any commodity to be put on the Marketplace must be a supporting tool that runs on the JD Cloud resources and is packaged and sold with cloud products or closely used with JD Cloud products;
+(6) Any commodity to be put on the Marketplace must be a supporting tool that runs on the JD Cloud & AI resources and is packaged and sold with cloud products or closely used with JD Cloud & AI products;

-(7) Other conditions that JD Cloud requires to meet.
+(7) Other conditions that JD Cloud & AI requires to meet.

 Chapter IV Operation Management

+Article 10
-Article 10 **Putting Goods on the Shelves** When service provider puts on the goods, in addition to complying with the Agreement for the Move-in of JD Cloud Marketplace service provider, service provider also needs to meet the following requirements:
+**Putting Goods on the Shelves** When service provider puts on the goods, in addition to complying with the Agreement for the Move-in of JD Cloud & AI Marketplace service provider, service provider also needs to meet the following requirements:

-(1) The goods on the shelves must be safe and feasible, and must pass the JD Cloud Security Review;
+(1) The goods on the shelves must be safe and feasible, and must pass the JD Cloud & AI Security Review;

 (2) The goods on the shelves can be purchased by charge or used free of charge, and service provider has all the qualifications required to sell or release the goods on the shelves;